butlerdotdev/butler-charts/README.md

 # Butler Helm Charts

-Welcome to the Helm chart repository for **Butler**, the enterprise Kubernetes-native cluster orchestration platform.
+Welcome to the Helm chart repository for **Butler**, the enterprise Kubernetes as a Service (KaaS) platform.
 This repository houses Helm charts for bootstrapping and managing Butler's management cluster and tenant clusters.

 ---